TEALSK12/introduction-to-computer-science/lesson_63.md

     * Instruct students to write down at least **3** scenarios for their project describing, from start to finish, interactions a user might have with their program to accomplish a specific goal
         * The scenarios should have a moderate level of detail in the description of the user interaction (e.g. "push a button," "type in their name," etc.) but should not include any design or implementation details.
     * Once students have written their scenarios, they should review them and develop a list of the necessary features to enable each scenario
         * Again, there should be minimal technical detail in these descriptions, instead focusing on details of the user experience.
-The feature lists should should be more about _requirements_ than implementation.
+The feature lists should be more about _requirements_ than implementation.
 3. Wireframing
     * Define the term "wireframe" for students:
         * _wireframe: a high-level sketch of an application's user interface intended to help visualize layout, interactions, and transitions_